NeoIsRecursive/NeosPerfektaSlump/README.md

 - [ ] make so copy to clipboard tells user it copied
 - [ ] change placement of input changer
 - [ ] new icon/logo for the project?

+### Maybe do

+It would be cool to have the user uploaded file save, and the "progress" would sustain.

+Also it would be cool to have accounts and stuff, we'll see.